 by Kathryn Burris

-In our community, there are numerous other opportunities to volunteer and provide gifts, meals, and a smile to people in need.
-Classes (such as Beaverton’s very own Hummer staff!) have “adopted” families to provide gifts for them during the holidays.
-Every year, there are paper snowflakes hanging in senior hall for students to take and provide a specific gift for an anonymous student or member of our community.
+There are numerous other opportunities to volunteer and provide gifts, meals, and a smile to people in need in the Beaverton High School community.
+Classes have “adopted” families to provide gifts for them during the holidays.
+Every year, paper snowflakes hang in Senior Hall for students to take and provide a specific gift for an anonymous student or member of the community.

 Take some time this season and give back.
-A simple google search will pull up dozens of opportunities for donations and volunteering.
-And remember, a smile is a great way to provide some holiday cheer.
+A simple Google search pulls up dozens of opportunities for donations and volunteering.
+Remember, a smile is a great way to provide some holiday cheer.

-Beaverton High School students Kenna, Reyna, and Samantha talk to a KATU news anchor about Club Hope and it’s mission to provide support to Beaverton’s growing homeless student population.
-(Photo Courtesy of KATU)
+Beaverton High School students Kenna Reid, Reyna Ayala, and Samantha Miller talk to a KATU news anchor about Club Hope and its mission to support Beaverton’s growing homeless student population.
+(Photo Courtesy of KATU.)